-In accordance with the consent and designation conditions, minor amendments may be made to the final CEMP or management plans at any time.
-Minor amendment is any amendment where the adverse environmental effect arising from the amendment is the same or less than the effect that would result in the absence of the amendment.
+any amendment where the adverse environmental effect arising from the amendment is the same or less than the effect that would result in the absence of the amendment.

-Any changes to the CEMP or management plans shall remain consistent with the overall intent of the original version of the final management plan.
+Any changes to the CEMP or management plans shall remain consistent with the objectives and performance stands overall intent of the original version of the final management plan.

-The Alliance shall provide TRC and NPDC with a copy of any amendment as soon as practicable and before any construction works associated with that amendment are implemented.
+The Alliance shall provide TRC and/or NPDC with a copy of any minor amendment at least 10 days as soon as practicable and before any construction works associated with theat amendment are to be implemented.
+The Alliance shall maintain a record of all minor amendments.